 Looking for family friendly activities?
 Chicago spells fun for all ages, all year round, and there are plenty of awesome sights, sounds and activities for our youngest visitors (and their parents!).
 Experience the wonders of <the Chicago Children’s Museum at Navy Pier in Streeterville.
 Marvel at monumental pieces of public art such as the iconic Picasso in the Loop or Cloud Gate (also known as ‘the Bean’) and the interactive Crown Fountain in Millennium Park.
 Encounter the great outdoors at a nature preserve in Chicago's North Park neighborhood.
 Experience the wonders of the Chicago Children’s Museum at Navy Pier in Streeterville.
 Take a peek at the wooden scoreboard at the ballpark in Wrigleyville.
 Shop for children's books and and learn the mysteries of the ancient world in Hyde Park..
 Visit your favorite animals in the always free zoo and farm in Lincoln Park.
 Discover the inner child in us all!

-Want to explore Chicago's LGBT neighborhoods?
-Chicago is proud to be home to one of the world’s most active and welcoming lesbian, gay, bisexual and transgender (LGBT) communities.
-Explore the many LGBT-friendly businesses, restaurants and bars in Boystown (part of Lakeview) and Andersonville.
-Visit the Center on Halsted, the largest and most comprehensive LGBT community center in the Midwest.
+Want to explore Chicago's LGBTQ neighborhoods?
+Chicago is proud to be home to one of the world’s most active and welcoming lesbian, gay, bisexual, transgender and queer (LGBTQ) communities.
+Explore the many LGBT@-friendly businesses, restaurants and bars in Boystown (part of Lakeview) and Andersonville.
+Visit the Center on Halsted, the largest and most comprehensive LGBTQ community center in the Midwest.

 Interested in Chicago's enthic heritage?
 Chicago’s neighborhoods are like a window to the world.
 Immerse yourself in rich and vibrant cultures from around the globe in ethnic enclaves such as Chinatown (the fourth largest in the U.S.), the Southeast Asian corridor on Devon Avenue, the heart of the city’s Mexican American community in Pilsen, the bastion of Greek heritage that is Greektown, and much more!
 Visit Southeast Asian shops, grocers and restaurants on Argyle Street in Uptown, or head to Milwaukee Avenue, the heart of Polish Chicago.
 Discover the Swedish roots of Andersonville, and the German-American roots of Lincoln Square and Wicker Park, now home to trendy boutiques and restaurants.